shalenMathew/Quotes-app-backend/README.md

 ## Project Overview

-This project was created to solve a real problem from my Android Quotes App.
+This project was created to solve a real problem for my [Quotes APP](https://github.com/shalenMathew/Quotes-app).

 The app originally relied on a third-party quotes API.
 That was fine in the beginning, but the API later changed significantly and moved important access behind a paywall.
 That made me realize that even relying on a third-party service for something as simple as quotes can become costly and risky over time.